 Don’t ever literally throw me your hand because that would be scary, unless you are Buster Bluth.
 Echar una mano means to help someone out.
 The origin of this expression is pretty self explanatory; when you lend someone a hand, it’s to help them in some way.
 That’s also the reason why we have a second expression, dar la mano y tomar el brazo, which literally means “to offer the hand but to take the arm.”
 Well, you know what that means, so be kind and don’t do it.

 It seems like this expression has its origins in the Bible, particularly when Jesus predicted that the apostle Peter would reject him three times before the rooster would sing.
 That ended up happening, so “another rooster singing” would only mean that maybe something different could have happened and, therefore, there would have been different consequences.
 It can be used as a hope, like in “if only.”
 “If this president wouldn’t have won the election… ¡Otro gallo cantaría!”
 But it can also be used for a life lesson.
 For example, you might tell a kid who keeps failing exams: “Otro gallo cantaría if you studied more.”

-Now let’s see all these expressions in action:
+Now let’s see all these Spanish slang expressions in action:

 Ayer me puse un poco piripi, hablé por los codos y al final se me olvidó completamente que había quedado con Marcos, así que le dejé plantado.
 Fue la gota que colmó el vaso, porque me había echado una mano con la obra de teatro y me deseó “mucha mierda” el día del estreno, ¡soy un desastre!
 En un abrir y cerrar de ojos me puse las pilas y le pedí perdón, pero él me contestó bastante seco: “Llueve sobre mojado”.
 Qué razón tiene… si hubiera estado más atenta otro gallo me cantaría.